terrapower/armi/doc/user/inputs.rst

 Piecewise
 =========
 Using the ``piecewise`` keyword allows multiple functions to be defined for different ranges of independent variable values.
-As in the ``density`` example above, the field "functions" is used to define a list of functions, one for each range defined.
+As in the density example above, the field ``functions`` is used to define a list of functions, one for each range defined.

 .. note:: While piecewise-defined functions are allowed to have gaps in the valid range between child functions, the